ryanslikesocool/EaseKit/README.md

 # Unity-Easings
 ## About
 41 easing methods based on acron0's C# port of Robert Penner's Easing Functions with three flavors (Core, Interpolator, Entities).
 Core and Interpolator are meant to be called over time, such as in a coroutine or in the Update loop.
-Entities are updated automatically with an optional custom delta time.
+Entities are updated automatically.

 ## Core
 Core provides extensions for each of the different easing methods, each with return types of `float`, `Vector2`, `Vector3`,  `Vector4`, and `Quaternion`.